Best & Cheap Cloud Hosting Providers in 2019

 You can contact their award-winning customer support team through live-chat or email.
 In my opinion, this will

 InterServer is a company offering multiple hosting solutions.
-Their cloud ones stand out because of the features they’re having.
+Their cheap cloud hosting solutions stand out because of the features they’re having.

 They have 3 data centers located in the US and their plans start from $6/month for Linux OS and $10/month for Windows OS.
 Both come with 1 CPU, 1 GB RAM, 25 GB storage and 1 TB transfer.

-Scaling comes pretty easy with them at a push of a button and if you already have a running website then you might want to take them up on their free migration offer.
+Scaling your cloud plan comes pretty easy with them at a push of a button and if you already have a running website then you might want to take them up on their free migration offer.

 Addition IPs come at $1/month but you can also get a cPanel at $10/month or Softaculous at an extra $2/month.
 I should also mention that you don’t have direct admin access and that’s a paid service which you can get for $8/month.